European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-prebid.md

 - [EUID client-side integration guide for Prebid.js](integration-prebid-client-side.md)
 - [EUID client-server integration guide for Prebid.js](integration-prebid-client-server.md)

-## EUID integration with Prebid Mobile SDK for mobile devices
+## EUID integration with Prebid mobile SDK for mobile devices

-EUID integration with Prebid is supported for Android and iOS mobile devices using the [EUID mobile integration with Prebid Mobile SDK](integration-prebid-mobile-summary.md).
+EUID integration with Prebid is supported for Android and iOS mobile devices using the [EUID mobile integration with Prebid mobile SDK](integration-prebid-mobile-summary.md).